Reconciliation in Accounting: Everything You Need to Know

 For law firms, for example, one key type of business reconciliation is three-way reconciliation for trust accounts.

-What is a three-way reconciliation?
+What is a three-way reconciliation in accounting?

 A three-way reconciliation is a specific accounting process used by law firms to check that the firm’s internal trust ledgers line up with individual client trust ledgers and trust bank statements.
 For lawyers, this process helps to ensure accuracy, consistency, transparency, and compliance.